TheAcharya/MarkerData-Website/docs/User Guide/Label.md

 Size is set to `30` by [!badge text="Default"].

 !!!info Info
-One has the ability to establish a lower size to facilitate the inclusion of a greater number of overlays.
+One has the ability to set a lower size to facilitate the inclusion of more overlays.
 !!!

 ### Color & Opacity